Coopydood/ultimate-macOS-KVM/docs/AutoPilot.md

 With the intro out of the way, I'll now go into more detail about each AutoPilot stage, including acceptable values and how to enter them.
 ***
+> [!IMPORTANT]
-NOTE: Any "Accepted" values with a **bold** suffix indicate that you must include it when inputting your custom value into AutoPilot, such as file extensions.
+> Any "Accepted" values with a **bold** suffix indicate that you must include it when inputting your custom value into AutoPilot, such as file extensions.

 ***
 ## 1. Name your config file